efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 [3] Nallapati, Ramesh, Feifei Zhai, and Bowen Zhou.
 "Summarunner: A recurrent neural network based sequence model for extractive summarization of documents."
 Thirty-First AAAI Conference on Artificial Intelligence.
 2017.

 [4] Michael Hauge.
 2017.Storytelling Made Easy:  Per-suade and Transform Your Audiences, Buyers, andClients  –  Simply,  Quickly,  and  Profitably.IndieBooks International.

+[5] Papalampidi, Pinelopi, Frank Keller, and Mirella Lapata.
+"Movie Plot Analysis via Turning Point Identification."
+Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP).
+2019.